parkerholladay/node-octopus-deploy/README.md

 ## Testing

-100% test coverage is not an absolute (some code just can't be tested), but it is the goal
+100% test coverage is not an absolute (some code just can't be tested), but it is the aspirational goal

 Run `npm test` to run all tests for the project